Touffy/client-zip/README.md

   - `modDate`: last modification date of the file; again, optional for Files and Responses with a valid "Last-Modified" header
   - `input`: something that contains your data; it can be a `File`, a `Blob`, a `Response`, some kind of `ArrayView` or a raw `ArrayBuffer`, a `ReadableStream<Uint8Array>` (yes, only Uint8Arrays, but most APIs give you just that type anyway), an `AsyncIterable<ArrayBuffer | ArrayView | string>`, … or just a string.

 The function returns a `Response` immediately.
 You don't need to wait for the whole ZIP to be ready.
-It's up to you if you want to pipe the Response somewhere (e.g. if you are using `client-zip` inside a ServiceWroker) or let the browser buffer it all in a Blob.
+It's up to you if you want to pipe the Response somewhere (e.g. if you are using `client-zip` inside a ServiceWorker) or let the browser buffer it all in a Blob.

 # Contributing